 4. Doing Too Much

-In any corporate situation, it’s vital that every employee feels like the next man is carrying their weight.
+In any corporate situation, it’s vital that every employee Burnout like the next man is carrying their weight.
 In reality, everyone should be shouldering their fair share of the load.
 The lack of an equal distribution of the heavy lifting causes disdain in the workplace, and this isn’t good.

 Employees get frustrated when they see that they’re working harder than someone on a consistent basis and there’s no recourse.
-There’s nothing more irritating than an employee who slacks off getting recognition for being a valuable part of the team when in reality, they’re piggybacking off someone else’s hard work.
+There’s nothing more irritating than an employee Burnout slacks off getting recognition for being a valuable part of the team when in reality, they’re piggybacking off someone else’s hard work.

 How do we fix this?